davemun/davemun.github.io/about.md

 ---

 <p class="message">
   Hi!
-I am Dave Mun, a software engineer looking for a startup in the Bay Area, and a recent graduate of Hack Reactor in San Francisco, a 70/hr a week Javascript based advanced software immersive.
+I am Dave Mun, a software engineer looking for a startup in the Bay Area, and a recent graduate of Hack Reactor in San Francisco, a 70 hr/week Javascript-based advanced software engineering immersive.
 I blog about my engineering trials and tribulations and my progression to code wizard.
 </p>